 What are you doing on your Chromebook there?

 If you’re doing something that only you should know about, chances are that you’re tired of people snooping by and taking glances at your screen- even worse is if you have a big screen or you’re out in public.
-Or both.
-Yikes.

 Thankfully, there’s an app for that.

-It’s called Panic Button, as fitting as the name sounds.
+It’s called the “Panic Button,” as fitting as the name sounds.

 Hide your Chrome tabs in a flash

 It’ll basically add an extra button to your taskbar (or shelf, on a Chromebook or device with Chrome OS).

 When you click this button, all your open tabs in your Chrome browser will be hidden and your browser will show the “new tab” page, such as when you open a new tab.

 Or you can have it basically run invisibly until you activate it, which is useful if others use your Chromebook.
-You can also have it open a tab on command, sort of like a bookmark.
+This way you can have a set of tabs to open on command.
+And you can also have it open a tab on command, sort of like a bookmark.